 Project 1: Working on a co-authored paper on the impact of Interstate Managerial Coordination among the major powers on the dynamics of the Steps to War framework developed by Paul Senese and John A.Vasquez.

-Project 2: Working with Maria Lotito on a paper comparing the Arab Spring with the Spring of Nations
+Project 2: Working with Maria Lotito and Ioannis Ziogas on a paper comparing the Arab Spring with the Spring of Nations

-Project 3:Working on paper that seeks to explain under what conditions military mobilization that was done with diplomatic, rather than military, goals in mine leads to war.
+Project 3:Working on paper that seeks to explain under what conditions military mobilization that was done with diplomatic, rather than military, goals in mind leads to war.
+(This has been accepted for publication.
+More information to come)